wperlichek/ISL/exercises/ch-3.md

 b4 = .01 (IQ and GPA)
 b5 = -10 (GPA and Level)

 True or false:  For a fixed value of IQ and GPA, high school graduates earn more, on average, than college graduates?

+FALSE: We see the level coefficient is 35.
+If the person went to college, their level is 1, thus the coefficient of 35 applies.
+If not it's always 0 so the coefficient does not apply.